anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 ## Step 3: Copy necessary files to Databricks File System (DBFS)

-Copy the following files from local machine to DBFS directly from UI or from CLI commands:
+Copy the following files from local machine to DBFS directly from UI or from CLI commands to bring all the files from local machine in to DBFS in order to run the Anovos in Azure databricks using DBFS:

-**Note** Steps to copy from UI or from CLI commands are mentioned below in detail.
+**Note** Steps to copy files from UI or from CLI commands are mentioned below in detail.

   i. dist/income_dataset (optional)